 You can use the software to convert a wide range of written content into audio, including books, articles, emails, and PDFs.
 You can also customize the speed and volume of the audio to suit your preferences.

-Speechify integrates seamlessly with popular reading apps like Kindle, Instapaper, and Pocket, making it easy to import and convert your favorite content.
+Speechify integrates seamlessly with popular reading apps like Instapaper, and Pocket, and Kindle as an alternative to Amazon’s text-to-speech, making it easy to import and convert your favorite content.

 It also has a separate section for downloading and viewing audiobooks.
 This section gives users an idea of what entails in the process of creating an audiobook with Speechify.